 ERCOT shall utilize the latest available Resource Entity and Private Use Network model data submitted to ERCOT by the Resource Entity and the Private Use Network owners through the Resource Registration process for Resource Entities.

 ERCOT shall utilize proposed Generation Resource model data provided by the Interconnecting Entity (IE) during the generation interconnection process in accordance with Section 5, Generator Interconnection or Modification.

+In cases that include electing CLRs, the operating state shall reflect NPRR1188 logic: ON and SCED-dispatchable, or OUTL only when Off-Line at 0 MW;